 It’s true that we consume content like no tomorrow.
 So the key is to stand out in this noise and get the balance right.
 A client posting on Facebook is no longer enough.
 There needs to be engagement in every corner of social media and it needs to resonate and touch a nerve.

 I’m personally sick of seeing misleading social accounts, trying to be something they are not.
 It’s too easy for people to pick up their phones and become Social media ‘celebrities’.
 These people are narcissistic above anything else.
 There is nothing we gain from watching them, unless they have skills or talent.
 It’s the black mirror of our society.
 Someone told me recently that someone’s kid wanted to be a Youtuber when they grew up, as opposed to perhaps joining the public service and doing something admirable or worthwhile.
 How did we get to that point where a kids dream job is to film themselves playing video games?

 You know that feeling when you scroll down your Facebook page and you hear that little voice in your head saying, FML?
 Your head is now filled with the trash of other people's engagements on Facebook.
 That’s digital content for me; consuming trash on a daily basis.
 Our minds are probably clogged now from the constant bombardment of irrelevant drivel.

-Venting aside, I do believe the digital landscape is full of trash but it doesn’t mean we need to add to it.
+Venting aside, I do believe that the digital landscape is in a bad state but it does not mean we need to add to it.
 Good, rich content is always lost in translation because we don’t push it out in the right way.
 We should try to adapt and think about how to cut through the noise and reach the right audience.
 After all, we’re competing with literally everyone who owns a mobile phone.